-2172-2 ARTS 1301 - Art Appreciation [DC] Gr: 11-12 1 Credit rippreemeion [2 c]
+2172-2 ARTS 1301 - Art Gr: 11-12 1 Credit Ī Appreciation [DC]

+Prerequisite: Refer to Dual Credit Course Agreement_on page 41.
 Description: Exploration of purposes and processes in the visual arts including evaluation of selected works.
 The course explores the relationship of art/artists/themes to past cultures as well as the relevance of the visual arts in contemporary times.
 This course provides the student with a basic understanding of the Visual Arts.